An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Overview of the content

+\item[$(iii)$] We present different stability results where we improve the one given in \cite{AEYW} by taking into account changes in the structure of discontinuities: indeed we handle cases where some discontinuities may either disappear or appear when we pass to the limit.
+It is worth remarking that the notion of weak stratified subsolutions has the advantage to simplify the proofs of these stability results, even if the regularity of the limiting subsolution becomes a problem.

+\item[$(iv)$] We provide conditions under which classical viscosity (sub)solutions are stratified (sub)solutions.
+Under these conditions, classical viscosity solutions and stratified solutions are the same, which allows to treat in a rather precise way some applications.
+This applies in particular to KPP-type problems, even in rather complicated domains.
+Indeed, we can take advantage at the same time of the good properties of viscosity solutions in terms of stability, and the uniqueness of stratified solutions. \end{enumerate}

-Different approaches for control problems in stratified frameworks, more in the spirit of Bressan \& Hong have been developed by Hermosilla, Wolenski and Zidani \cite{Her-Wol-Zid-2017} for Mayer and Minimum Time problems, Hermosilla and Zidani \cite{Her-Zid-2015} for classical state-constraint problems, Hermosilla, Vinter and Zidani \cite{Her-Vin-Zid-2017} for (very general) state-constraint problems (including a network part).
+Different approaches for control problems in stratified frameworks, more in the spirit of Bressan and Hong \cite{BH} have been developed by Hermosilla, Wolenski and Zidani \cite{Her-Wol-Zid-2017} for Mayer and Minimum Time problems, Hermosilla and Zidani \cite{Her-Zid-2015} for classical state-constrained problems, Hermosilla, Vinter and Zidani \cite{Her-Vin-Zid-2017} for (very general) state-constrained problems, including a network part.

-We conclude this introduction by a remark on ``how to read this book?'' vs ``how not to read this book?''.

-As we already mentioned it above, we have decided to start by an entire part (Part~\ref{Part:prelim}) gathering basics results which are identified as the key bricks appearing in any type of problems involving Hamilton-Jacobi Bellman Equations and deterministic control problems.
-This part is unavoidably a ``little bit technical'' and admittedly hard to read without a serious motivation...
-Which we hope can be found in the next parts!

-We have tried to draft all the proofs by emphasizing the role of the related key bricks but in order to be readable without knowing the details of these bricks: in that way, one can avoid reading the different independent sections of Part~\ref{Part:prelim} before being completely convinced that it is necessary.

-Part~\ref{part:codim1} is certainly the most unavoidable one since it describes all the challenges and potential solutions at hand in a rather simple context of a co-dimension $1$ discontinuity.
-Yet the difficulty of this part is to extract a clear global vision and we try to provide our point of view in Section~\ref{sec:SCQ}.

-Stratified problems require a non-neglectable investment but we have tried to point out the main ideas to keep in mind and to start from the easiest case and then go to the most sophisticated ones.
-We hope that the general treatment of singular boundary conditions in non-smooth domains will be a sufficient motivation for suffering all the difficulties!
-But also the applications of Chapter~\ref{chap:appl-strat}.